rparrett/bevy-website/content/news/2022-08-10-bevys-second-birthday/index.md

 Modern gamedev workflows for most game types require visual editors.
 Being able to visually and interactively move entities around in a scene is critical if you are building visual, interactive experiences.
 Bevy has a scene system, but without visual tooling it is hard to get any value out of it.
 Because of this, Bevy Engine developers don't have serious incentives or feedback loops to expand and improve the scene system, and Bevy users don't have serious incentives to adopt it.

 I've been deliberately holding back Bevy Editor development since Bevy first released so that we can build out Bevy's core systems in a focused way.
 I've been saying we need Bevy UI to be "editor ready" (aka ensuring it has the required features, widgets, patterns, and UX sorted out) before we start building out editor experiences.
 I no longer believe that.
 I think we should take a more iterative approach.
 Unlock the value now.
 Learn from experience.
 Refine.
 Iterate.
 Repeat.
 As Bevy UI evolves, we will need to rewrite aspects of the editor.
-Yes this is retreading ground, but I now believe it is Worth It.
+Yes this is retreading ground, but I now believe it is worth It.

 ### The Rise And Fall of Bevy Merch